placement.js arguments

 cookieDomain |

-the domain value that cookies have been configured to be stored against.
-This is useful if you need to store cookies in a consistent way |
+The domain value that cookies have been configured to be stored against.
+This is useful if you need to store cookies in a consistent way. |

 isPreview |

-Whether the variant is executing in preview mode (can be useful if you want to avoid sending data while previewing |
+Whether the variant is executing in preview mode (can be useful if you want to avoid sending data while previewing, for example). |

 trackingId |

-The tracking id of the property on which the experience is executing |
+The tracking ID of the property on which the experience is executing. |

 namespace |

 The value of your configured namespace if you have one.
-This allows you to define a custom schema |
+This allows you to define a custom schema. |

 vertical |

 A code representing your industry sector.
-This affects what events you should send and their prefix |
+This affects what events you should send and their prefix. |

 placementId |

-the id of the currently executing Placement |
+The ID of the currently executing Placement. |

 visitorId |